Forfexopterus: Limbs and limb girdles

 In the shoulder girdle, a number of characteristics contributed to a unique combination of features: a pointed projection on the sternum known as the cristospine was long; the location where the coracoids attached to the sternum, located on either side of a midline ridge on the cristospine, was further forward on the right side than the left; and the coracoid bears a weakly-developed flange (also known in Beipiaopterus, Gegepterus, and Elanodactylus, although also variably present in the Azhdarchoidea).
 HM V20 in particular was the first archaeopterodactyloid specimen that preserved the articulation of the sternum with the coracoid.
 Like Beipiaopterus, Elanodactylus, and Zhenyuanopterus, the scapula was longer than the coracoid.
 Unlike Gegepterus, the back of the sternum was curved in Forfexopterus.

 In the arm, the humerus had a well-developed deltopectoral crest that was only a quarter of the shaft's length like Beipiaopterus and Zhenyuanopterus.
 At the bottom of the crest, HM V20 had an opening (pneumatic foramen), also seen in Elanodactylus and Boreopterus, but the condition in SDUST V1003 is unclear.
 Unlike contemporary archaeopterodactyloids, the ulna was proportionally long compared to the humerus (being 63% longer in HM V20 and 48% longer in SDUST V1003).
 The ulna was slightly thicker than the radius, like Beipiaopterus and Huanhepterus, while it was up to twice as thick in other archaeopterodactyloids.
 For the slender, pointed pteroid, the ratio of its length was similar to the Boreopteridae (46.7% in HM V20, 47.3% in SDUST V1003).
 Forfexopterus is unique among archaeopterodactyloids in that the first phalanx bone of its wing finger was shorter than the second but longer than the third; Elanodactylus was similar, except the first was shorter than the third.
 The first three wing phalanges were straight, while the fourth phalanx was curved with an expanded (not pointed) end like Elanopterus and Gegepterus.
 All three of the free digits were tipped with large, curved claws bearing prominent tubercles for muscle attachment, with the first digit being shortest and the third being longest.

 As in Elanodactylus and Huanhepterus, the head of the femur had a constricted neck and a flat articulating surface.
 Like most other archaeopterodactyloids, the tibia was longer than the femur.
 Relative to Beipiaopterus and Gegepterus, the fibula was short compared to the tibia at 40% of its length, but the third metatarsal bone was similar at 37.1% of its length.
 Compared to the hand, the claws on the five toes of Forfexopterus were relatively small.
+Some authors have suggested that the foot structure of Forfexopterus and other filter feeding ctenochasmatids—with long metatarsals and small digits—may have been an adaptation to improve the ability to wade in water.